 PickleSerializer which is trigger the issue when we

-load the spacy model first and then refer in worker code.
+load the spacy model first and then refer to worker code.

 This code will fail

-Here we simply loading the spacy object at driver side itself, when the python modules are getting loaded, which demands the pickling for the spacy objects.
-Which eventually fails when ship it to the worker side.
+Here we simply loading the spacy object at the driver side itself, when the python modules are getting loaded, which demands the pickling for the spacy objects.
+Which eventually fails when shipping it to the worker side.

 SPACY_MODEL = spacy.load("en_core_web_lg")

-At driver side we won’t load the spacy model, instead ensure they are loaded lazily at executor side.
+On the driver side, we won’t load the spacy model, instead ensure they are loaded lazily at executor side.

-Here the models can’t be serialised at the driver side and ship it to worker and load it back, So we need to ensure only at the runtime the models are really gets loaded into the worker memory.
+Here the models can’t be serialized at the driver side and ship it to work and load it back, So we need to ensure only at the runtime the models are really gets loaded into the working memory.

 Full version of using spacy on spark